swiftlang/swift-java/USER_GUIDE.md

 Java native methods that throw any checked exception should be marked as `throws` in Swift.
 Swift will translate any thrown error into a Java exception.

-The Swift implementations of Java `native` constructors and static methods require an additional Swift parameter `environment: JNIEnvironment`, which will receive the JNI environment in which the function is being executed.
+The Swift implementations of Java `native` constructors and static methods require an additional Swift parameter `environment: JNIEnvironment? = nil`, which will receive the JNI environment in which the function is being executed.
+In case of nil, the `JavaVirtualMachine.shared().environment()` value will be used.

 ## Translating Java classes with `Java2Swift`